-The high collision probability caused by random transmissions demands the adoption of suitable signal processing techniques that can isolate each tag's ID from the received signal at all basestations.
+Signal processing is required to separate colliding tag transmissions.
 Any such scheme requires a good design at both the transmitter and receiver side.
 For the transmitter side, our approach is to make the tag IDs as orthogonal as possible and exploit this orthogonality in the receiver design to achieve tolerable read failure rates.